subquery/documentation/docs/quickstart/quickstart.md

 ### 3. Make Changes to Your Project

-A standard configuration has been provided in the starter package that you just initialised.
+There are 3 important files that need to be modified.
 These are:

 1. The GraphQL Schema in `schema.graphql`
 2. The Project Manifest in `project.yaml`